Demand management measures

 Won't these measures restrict the ability for organisations to retain and recruit staff as individuals are worried that they won't be able to apply for NERC funding?

-The measures have been introduced on a sliding-scale of cap over a short time period (three years) and calculated on annual basis which should allow organisations to get above the 20 per cent success rate threshold relatively quickly if institutional demand management measures are put in place.
+The measures have been introduced on a sliding-scale of cap over a short time period (three years) and calculated on annual basis which should allow organisations to get above the 20% success rate threshold relatively quickly if institutional demand management measures are put in place.

 Contact for further information